UniversalAptronym/Locus-Server/Instructions/Getting_a_Domain_Name_(Web_URL).md

 <img src="../Media_Repository/Cloudflare_Account_Home.png" alt="Cloudflare account home" title="Cloudflare account home" width="35%"/> <img src="../Media_Repository/Cloudflare_New_Domain_1.png" alt="Cloudflare new domain 1" title="Cloudflare new domain 1" width="25%"/> <img src="../Media_Repository/Cloudflare_New_Domain_2.png" alt="Cloudflare new domain 2" title="Cloudflare new domain 2" width="30%"/>

 **NOTE:** If you do not renew your URL when your payment period is finished, you will lose it.
+If you are using this for secure communication that is a security risk, as someone else could take the URL and pretend to be your secure server.